-TITLE IX COMMITTEE
+TITLE IX REPORTS

-Anyone who has experienced sexual misconduct may report the incident to any HCC employee, who shall promptly report the alleged incident to a supervisor, the Title IX Coordinator, or a Deputy Title IX Coordinator.
+Anyone who has experienced sexual misconduct while on campus or at a campus sponsored event may report the incident to any HCC employee, who shall promptly report the alleged incident to a supervisor or to the Title IX Coordinator.

-Before a complainant reveals information that he/she may wish to keep confidential, the employee will inform the complainant that he/she is a required Title IX reporter and as such, will have to inform a supervisor, the Title IX Coordinator, or a Deputy Title IX Coordinator about this alleged incident.
+Before a complainant reveals information that he/she may wish to keep confidential, the employee will inform the complainant that he/she is a required Title IX reporter and as such, will have to inform a supervisor or the Title IX Coordinator about this alleged incident.
 No HCC employees are considered "confidential employees."
 Employees must report all relevant details about the alleged sexual misconduct that the complainant has shared.

-If a complainant wants confidentiality, then he/she should be referred to a health care provider or licensed counselor.
-Confidential reports are accepted at CASA (Citizens Assisting and Sheltering the Abused), www.casainc.org/programs.html, 301-739-4990, 24-hour hotline: 301-739-8975.
+If a complainant wants confidentiality, then he/she should be referred to an off-campus health care provider or licensed counselor.
+Confidential reports are accepted at CASA (Citizens Assisting and Sheltering the Abused), www.casainc. org/programs.html, 301-739-4990, 24-hour hotline: 301-739-8975.